 Mango

 "You can not have'a the Mango".
 "No...yes..no".
 Some of you will get that.
 In this case you can have the mango in your beer.
-Tropical Mango Pale Ale from St. John Brewers in the Virgin Islands is what you might expect from a tropical based brewer.
-A light crisp ale.
+Tropical Mango Pale Ale from St. John Brewers in t

 The sweet smell of mango dominates.
 It leans more towards a syrupy candy mango than a natural fruit aroma.
 I expected a candy blast but surprisingly the sweetness is more subtitle in the taste.
 The brewer says it's a "light pale ale with a mango fruit essence".
 Essence, I think that mean no actual mangos were harmed in the making of this beer.
 Everything else here comes up bland.
 It's only slightly hoppy with very little bitterness and not much malt to speak of.
 Average at best.
 To fully appreciate this beer a towel spread out on a sandy beach under the Caribbean sun is needed.